Re-Coded-Sana-a-Bootcamp-2020/weather-app-project/README.md

 # Weather App

-This website is fetching data from [here](https://www.metaweather.com/api/)
+This website is fetching data from [here](https://www.metaweather.com/api/), If you face issue fetching the data maybe [this](https://stackoverflow.com/questions/43262121/trying-to-use-fetch-and-pass-in-mode-no-cors/43268098) helps.

 ## Requirements